System Configuration Menu

 This page displays key configuration settings.
 Modify the associated configuration file to change a configuration setting.

 System security is managed through configuration files.
 This page describes the current settings the files to change them.

 # System Report

-The System Report page gives you a breakdown of some of the Rundeck server's system statistics and information:
+The System Report page provides a breakdown of some of the Rundeck server's system statistics and information.